Most of the betting brands online are respected companies that care about their customers.

 Is every high-odds bookmaker a scam?

 No!
-Usually, unrealistically high odds are an indication that there could be scams, but there are brands that offer high values without being over the top.
+Usually, unrealistically high odds are an indication that there could be some scam involved, but there are brands that offer high prices, because of a marketing strategy.